Category Archives: Parrot Key Key West

 Build a sand castle or just enjoy the sand between your toes with our white sand sunbathing terraces.
 Mom and dad can enjoy “me time” with waterfront views while the kids play in the sand.
 And don’t worry–while we offer waterfront views, there is no water access from our sandy terraces to worry about safety.
 Book a guestroom or villa

 Relax and unwind with family fun on a WaveRunner tour around Key West this spring break.
 Book our watersports activities onsite for easy planning.
-We also offer complimentary beach shuttle service to nearby Smathers Beach!
+We also offer complimentary shuttle service to nearby Smathers Beach and Duval Street!
 Money Saver: Enjoy Super Discounts on Key West Activities

 6. Casual Outdoor Poolside Dining

 Enjoy casual island cuisine for the whole family from light bites, meals, island drinks, and sweet treats.
 Our poolside Cafe Blue offers everything from a breakfast fit for your little king or queen, to an island lunch that mom and dad won’t forget.
 View the Cafe Blue Menu